Home » Divorce and Family law Blog » Best Online Divorce Mediation | Complete Guide 2025

 No one ever truly sees divorce coming.
 It can be scary, sweeping away at what feels familiar and secure.
 After all, how do you tell a spouse you want a divorce?

 Online divorce mediation is a somewhat new process.
-It was available as early as the 2000s but quickly became widespread during the 2010s, especially once the COVID-19 pandemic hit.
+It was available in the United States and California as early as the 2000s but quickly became widespread during the 2010s, especially once the COVID-19 pandemic hit.

-Online divorce mediation is a process where legally married couples use digital tools to resolve divorce-related issues with the help of a neutral, online divorce mediator.
+Online divorce mediation aka virtual divorce mediation is a process where legally married couples can use digital tools to resolve divorce-related issues with the help of a neutral, online divorce mediator.
 This setup can include video calling, secure document sharing, and other ways of communication via the internet.
-To explain it simply, let’s imagine this scenario:

 Dina Haddad is the owner and principle of Families First Mediation.
 She has practiced family law in both Southern and Northern California and completed a doctorate law degree in alternative dispute resolution, with an emphasis in mediation.